aridjayarecipes/cutesrecipes.web.app/content/post/2327-recipe-of-speedy-black-beans-and-amp-rice.md

-So that is going to wrap this up for this exceptional food black beans &amp; rice recipe.
+So that is going to wrap this up for this exceptional food black beans & rice recipe.
 Thanks so much for reading.
 I am confident you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!